sam-lopata/epgimporter/README.md

   - Made ext_program_id nullable for now because can not find appropriative value in provided xml

 ### Todo
-Just a list of features I think would be good to implement
+Just a list of things would be good to implement
 - Make installation script interactive
 - Add Logging
 - Additional cache over doctrine's